voxpupuli/puppet-icinga/TESTING.md

 ## Prerequisites
-Before starting any test, you should make sure you have installed the Puppet PDK and Bolt, also Vagrant and VirtualBox have to be installed.
+Before starting any test, you should make sure you have installed the Puppet PDK and Bolt, also Vagrant and VirtualBox have to be installed for acceptance tests.

 Required gems are installed with `bundler`:
 ```